-It’s important to connect with the prospect at an emotional level.
+It’s essential to connect with the prospect at an emotional level.

-By using words strategically, a copywriter can connect with the emotions and imagination of the prospect and persuade him to do a certain activity.
+By using words strategically, a copywriter can connect with the emotions and imagination of the prospect and persuade him to do a specific activity.

 Well, these words are often called Power Words.